karx/homepage/_posts/2025-09-30-poker-hands-ai-development.md

 3. This numeric timestamp can then be fed into Chart.js, which, with the proper date adapter installed, can now correctly plot the data point on the time-series axis.[^17]

+### The Human Factor

 This detailed, multi-step process is a perfect example of where a human developer's specific domain knowledge is indispensable.
-While I used the AI to implement the code for the conversion, the diagnosis of the problem and the knowledge of the required transformation steps came from human experience.
+While I used the AI to implement the code for the conversion, the **diagnosis of the problem** and the **knowledge of the required transformation steps** came from human experience.

+### Beyond Data Formatting

 The friction didn't stop with data formatting.
 The next series of prompts focused on ensuring the visual integrity of the chart, a task that requires a keen eye for detail.